Organisation and Evaluation

 Karl was first elected, as the first ever EQAR President, in 2017.
 After a very positive assessment, instigated at his own request, the Selection Committee for the EQAR President agreed to propose to the GA to re-elect Karl Dittrich and not to open a public call.

 EQAR members elected the following Executive Board for a for a term until the GA of 2022.
-According to the agreed annual rotation, the Executive Board assumed the following functions, with Karl Dittrich as President:
+According to the agreed annual rotation, the Executive Board assumed the following functions (until the 2021 GA), with Karl Dittrich as President:

 - Re-elected: Tia Loukkola (EUA) – Vice-President